eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.astro/README.md

 ## Discovery

-If you have a location set (see for ex.
-PaperUI: "Configuration - System - Regional Settings - Location"), this will automatically create a "Local Sun" and a "Local Moon" item for this location.
+If a system location is set, "Local Sun" and a "Local Moon" will be automatically discovered for this location.

-If you change your system location the background discovery detects this change and applies it to the "Local Sun" and a "Local Moon" items automatically.
+If the system location is changed, the background discovery updates the configuration of "Local Sun" and "Local Moon" automatically.

 ## Binding Configuration